Our home is our sanctuary (hopefully!). It’s where we raise our children and grow love.

 I mentioned above that chemical cleaners are known for increasing indoor air pollution and can be as bad for you as smoking, but did you know that chemicals can be in a product and not be listed?

-A University of Washington study found, of the products they tested, all “gave off at least one chemical regulated as toxic or hazardous under federal laws, but none of those chemicals were listed on the product labels.
+A University of Washington study found, that of the products they tested, all “gave off at least one chemical regulated as toxic or hazardous under federal laws, but none of those chemicals were listed on the product labels.

 Now, being exposed to the chemicals in laundry products may not have a big impact if it were once or twice, but these chemicals do not get rinsed out in the washer.
 They are made to stay on your clothes to keep them smelling fresh and clean.
-And because of this, we are being constantly exposed.
+And because of this, we are constantly exposed.